 When a 24-year-old woman visited Dr. Berzin with a severe autoimmune disease called Behcet’s autoimmune vasculitis, she was in bad shape.
 She had ulcers in her mouth that went all the way down her GI tract, and none of the conventional treatments were working.
 In fact, the patient had been “fired” by the top autoimmune doctor at Cornell because all of the drugs he’d given her had failed to produce any results.
 She came to Dr. Berzin feeling defeated, and hoping for a miracle.

 The first thing that Dr. Berzin did was to set expectations.
 “This type of medicine is a process,” she explained.
 “We don’t have quick fixes, it doesn’t come overnight.”
-But Berzin knew that, at a minimum, she could help the patient feel better and address some of the other issues that had arisen because of her body-wide inflammation: insomnia, weight gain, and acne.
+But Dr. Berzin knew that, at a minimum, she could help the patient feel better and address some of the other issues that had arisen because of her body-wide inflammation: insomnia, weight gain, and acne.

 But when the young woman returned, this was not the case at all.
 She’d brought her mother, who was crying, and who said through tears, “Thank you for giving my daughter her life back.”
 In those six weeks, the young patient’s ulcers and acne had disappeared, she was sleeping through the night, and her excess weight had come off.
 The dietary adjustments had done what countless powerful steroids had failed to do.
 To this day, Dr. Berzin comes close to tears just recalling this moment.